 I’m embarking on a new opportunity shortly, and therefore am not currently accepting opportunities.

 At a Glance

-- Microsoft MVP in Developer Technologies (~150 in this category in the US)
+- Microsoft MVP in Developer Technologies (~100 in this category in the US at last count)

 - 15+ years developing software in the .NET ecosystem

-- Recently led the modernization of a system that industry analysts called more complex than the moon landing
+- Led the modernization of a system that industry analysts called more complex than the moon landing

 - 5+ years leading teams of between 5-20 individuals

-- Previously certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) certifications
+- Previously certified instructor for ScrumAlliance (CSD) and ICAgile (ICP-TST, ICP-ATA) multi-day courses

 - Lead of the NUnit Documentation project and avid open-source contributor